mwvgroup/Pitt-Google-Broker/broker/iam/README.md

 ## Policies<a name="policies"></a>

+We should set the project policy when the project is created.
+Afterwards, add or remove bindings to the policy individually (see onboarding section below for an example) rather than using the instructions in this section (which set the policy as a whole).

 ### Set the policy on the project<a name="set-the-policy-on-the-project"></a>

 This binds member-role pairs to every resource in the project.
 (See below to bind to a specific resource.)